 Option 1: Do It Yourself

-Use our detailed step-by-step guide to learn how to analyze sun exposure for any unit using the Compass Overlay app.
+Follow this step-by-step guide to analyze sun exposure for any unit using the Compass Overlay app — available for a one-time purchase of just $4.98 SGD.

 Option 2: Let Our Experts Help